-- 3. The installation head shall arrange a meeting with representatives of organizations having local installation exclusive recognition no later than 5 days prior to beginning date of negotiations.
-Full committees of all negotiators shall meet for negotiation of agenda items of interest to all crafts.
-Craft committees shall negotiate agreements of specific concern to craft or crafts concerned. - 4.
-If the local exclusive organization is other than the national exclusive organization for that craft, the local affiliate of the national exclusive organization although holding informal recognition at the local level must be invited to attend all meetings on negotiations.
-They shall act only as observers without active participation in the arrangements made or agreements reached. - 5.
-Provisions should be made so that employee representatives scheduled for duty during the period of negotiation may (a) request change of duty assignment, (b) request leave without pay, (c) utilize accrued annual leave. - 6.
-In order to minimize disruption in operations and to provide an opportunity for full and complete discussions of items on the agenda, negotiations may, by mutual consent, be conducted in the evening and/or Saturdays and Sundays. - 7.
-The convening, reconvening and adjournment of negotiating meetings shall be by mutual consent.
-Recessing of negotiating meetings shall be on a unilateral basis. - 8.
-Formal correspondence shall be used prior to negotiations to designate each Organization's Chief Spokesman-Negotiator and his alternate and the Postal Installation's Chief.
-Spokesman-Negotiator and his alternate.
-Formal correspondence will be required to effect a change in previously designated Chief Spokesman-Negotiator or alternate of either the Postal Installation or any of the Organizations party to the Agreement. - 9.
-Each party to the Agreement shall unilaterally determine the makeup of its principal, sub and working committees. - a.
-Sub-committees and working committees shall be established by mutual consent of the parties.
-Ordinarily the membership of such committees will not exceed six (6) in number, equally divided between the two (2) parties.
+- b.
+To request an opportunity to submit a counterproposal at the next negotiation session; - c.
+To bring in needed technical assistants at the next negotiation session. - 7.
+If the local exclusive organization is other than the national Exclusive Organization for that craft, the local affiliate of the national Exclusive Organization although holding informal recognition at the local level must be invited to attend all meetings on negotiations.
+They shall act only as observers without active participation in the arrangements made or agreements reached. - 8.
+Provisions should be made so that employee representatives scheduled for duty during the period of negotiation may (a) request change of duty assignment, (b) request leave without pay, (c) utilize accrued annual leave. - 9.
+In order to minimize disruption in operations and to provide an opportunity for full and complete discussions of items on the agenda, negotiations may be conducted in the evening and/or on Saturdays.
+In addition, by mutual consent, negotiations may be conducted on Sundays. - 10.
+Formal correspondence shall be used prior to negotiations to designate each Organization's Chief Spokesman-Negotiator and his alternate and the Postal Installation's Chief Spokesman-Negotiator and his alternate.
+Formal correspondence will be required to effect a change in previously designated Chief Spokesman-Negotiator or alternate of either the Postal Installation or any of the Organizations party to the agreement. - 11.
+Generally meetings will be held at the Postal Installation and space will be provided for caucus purposes.
+If meetings are held elsewhere and a charge is made for facilities the parties shall share the cost.